krystiankowalik/cache/README.md

 * [HashMap+ArrayList](https://github.com/krystiankowalik/cache/tree/HashMap_Impl) - This implementation combines the use of HashMap as the primary container of the cache items and the tool for key/value associations with ArrayList as the store of keys in order of addition.
 Similarly to ListOrderedMap, this data structure combination allows to efficiently retrieve CacheItems by both index and key.
 However, it has not been chosen as the best structure, as it required a more 'boiler-plate' implementation within the cache source code, reducing the readability of the code.
 Furthermore, looking at the timings of the unit tests, ListOrderedMap seems to be slightly better optimized.

 #### Concurrency issues

+The application which handles multiple requests to/from database or through HTTP is likely to heavily rely on multithreading to keep its flow.
+For this reason, it is important to provide as thread-safe cache implementation as possible.
+Ideally, this would be done by using the data structure designed for such operations, e.g. ConcurrentHashMap.
+Nevertheless, this was not possible in this case, as the map does not store the order of elements.

 #### Clean code adherence